 Sometimes athletes can become slaves to their training schedules.
 We feel guilty if we miss a training session or if a particular session doesn’t go exactly to plan.
 We doubt ourselves and often end up pushing our bodies harder.
 But do we fully appreciate the stress our bodies are under and give our bodies that respect and allow it to recover?
 Do we factor in other stresses in our lives?

 When we train, particularly on key workouts, we stress our bodies.
 Our bodies go into panic mode to adapt to that stress.
-As a result our bodies become stronger and is better prepared for the next stress that will be placed upon us.
+As a result, our bodies become stronger and is better prepared for the next stress that will be placed upon us.
 This process is known as adaptation.
-When the stress of a particular workout or accumulation of workouts are greater than our bodies ability to adapt, overreaching occurs which if not controlled leads to overtraining.
+When the stress of a particular workout or accumulation of workouts is greater than our bodies ability to adapt, overreaching occurs which if not controlled leads to overtraining.
 Unless this process is reversed a performance decrement, illness or even injury can occur.

 Modern advances in sports science and technology allow for training and biological data to be readily available that can determine how much stresses our bodies are under.
 Some of these interventions may not be accessible to all athletes, but some simple strategies can be very effective in allowing us to optimise training load and avoid over-training and its consequences.
 By listening to our bodies we can control the internal loading and the stresses placed upon it.